harrisfan/Rasofp/README.md

 # RASOFP

-RASOFP is a program that ReArrange the Solution Of each variable of each Flexible Panel surface into separate files and merge the local solutions of flexible panel to a global solution.
+RASOFP is a post-processing program for CESE.
+It can ReArrange the Solution Of each variable of each Flexible Panel surface into separate files and merge the local solutions of flexible panel to a global solution.

 Required files are listed as the following.